Well, fear not, because even a wonderful ski vacation can be done on the cheap if you know where to look.

 >> Find flights to Reno

-Château Lake Louise is huge and there are other places to stay as well.
-Expect to pay an average of C$125 per night in an inn located rather close to the ski area.
+Château Lake Louise is huge, luxurious, and will set you back a pretty penny, but there are other places to stay as well.
+Expect to pay an average of $150 CAD per night in an inn located rather close to the ski area.
 The most affordable rooms are to be found in lodges and inns.

 Getting there: The Lake Louise Ski Area is located in Banff National Park in Alberta, and is about 120 miles northwest of Calgary.